-In the face of all the fears and worries brought up by the COVID-19 pandemic, it can actually be reassuring and empowering to plan for what you would chose if you became gravely ill.
-Use this time with your family.
-Think through your options and choices.
-Talk to your family and friends.
-Do your homework.
-It’s a gift to your family, and vital to our local providers as they work to respond to COVID-19 in our community.
+In the face of fears and worries about end of life, it can actually be reassuring and empowering to plan for what you would chose if you became gravely ill.
+Advance planning provides an opportunity to think carefully through your options and choices.
+It’s a gift to your family, and vital to our local providers who want to honor your health care goals.

-Complete a Health Care Directive To make sure your wishes are known even if you can’t speak for yourself, complete a Health Care Directive and chose a health care agent.
-You can find forms and information at www.honoringchoices.org or click on "How to Complete a Health Care Directive" below.
-CLICK HERE for a special COVID-19 guide from Honoring Choices.
-Care Partners’ nurse can help you understand the choices or complete the form.
+Complete a Health Care Directive: To make sure your wishes are known even if you can’t speak for yourself, complete a Health Care Directive and choose a health care agent.
+You can find forms and information at www.lightthelegacy.org or click on "How to Complete a Health Care Directive" below.
+Care Partners’ Care Coordinators can help you understand the choices or complete the form.
 Care Partners staff can also mail out forms, help you with them on-line and assist you in making sure your forms are on file at the clinic and hospital.
 You can call Care Partners at 387-3788 for assistance.

-Consider a POLST If you wish to limit treatment options, if you have a high-risk chronic health condition or if you might choose to die at home, you should consider working with your health care provider to complete a POLST form.
+Consider a POLST: If you wish to limit treatment options, if you have a high-risk chronic health condition or if you might choose to die at home, you should consider working with your health care provider to complete a POLST form.
 It's kept at home with you and is the only form that allows Emergency Responders to follow your wishes for less treatment.
-To learn more about the POLST form, go to www.polstmn.org.
-Care Partner's nurse can help you think through the POLST form and answer any additional questions you have.
-However, this form should be signed by your health care provider.
-Remember that there is a LIMITED window of time - before COVID-19 becomes more active in the community - when a local provider will be able to help you complete this form.
-Call Sawtooth Mountain Clinic at 218-387-2330 (or your health care provider) to schedule a tele-health or over-the-phone appointment.
+Care Partner's Care Coordinators can help you think through the POLST form and answer any additional questions you have.
+This form should also be signed by your health care provider.

 Do you want help thinking about end-of-life, or your legacy, or what you would want to resolve or say to your loved ones while it is easier to do so?
-Talk to your minister or call Care Partners to connect with one of the trained End of Life Doulas.
+You can contact your minister or call Care Partners to connect with a Care Coordinator or one Cook County's End of Life Doulas.

 It will relieve your mind and ease the burden decision-making for your family and health care providers.